 How do I get Google Seller Ratings?

 Most businesses ignore Google Seller Ratings.
 However, fact of the matter is, those little stars that appear on Google Ads have a rather outsized importance.
 This is something that we have already noted at the top.
 But how do you get them?
 Well, there are several ways through which you can get Seller Ratings on Google Ads;

 - You can get Seller Ratings by signing up with a Google Approved review syndication company such as Shopper Approved.
 This is something we will explore in the second part of this article.

 - You can also get Seller Ratings though Google Customer Reviews.
-Google Customer Reviews are free.
+Google Seller Ratings is free.
 You do need to integrate Google Customer Reviews on your site, which you may need to hire someone to do.
-When integration is done, your customers will be asked to fill out the Google Customer Servey form upon check-out.
-This feedback will be used by Google for Seller Ratings.
+When integration is done, your customers will be asked to fill out the Google Customer Reviews form upon check-out.
+This feedback will be used by Google for Google Seller Ratings.